kimbtech/WiFi-RadioAPI/HamaAPI.md

 ### Responses
 - All responses are some type of XML.
+	- No HTML-Entities supported
+	- Use `&` and not `&amp;`
+	- Only `<>` are reserved.
 - Error messages are sometimes just plain strings.
+- The Content-Length header is very important, without the radio does not parse the responses.

 Most responses are build like:
 ```xml